Kay-zttang/ML-Course-Notes/lec5_The_Logistic_Regression/README.md

 ### **Concept**

 #### **- Logistic Regression Single Neuron Model**
-Recall lec3.4, but the activation function set to be the **Sigmoid Activation Function** in order to predict the class probability.
+Recall lec3 and lec4, but the activation function set to be the **Sigmoid Activation Function** in order to predict the class probability.

 <p align="center" width="100%">
     <img align="center" src="Img/the_single_neuron_logistic_regression_model.jpg" width="600" />